ibm-cloud-docs/watson-assistant/preview-share.md

 1. On the **Preview** page, click **Change background**.
 1. Click **Enter URL**, then click **Continue**.
-1. Enter the path your website URL, for example, `https://www.example.com` or `example.com`.
+1. Enter the path of your website URL, for example, `https://www.example.com` or `example.com`.
 1. Click **Continue**.

 ### Uploading an image